Each can run only one Streaming pipeline. Each Streaming pipeline requires a new installation.

 Complete the following properties:

-- Agent name: A unique name for your new agent.
+- Runner name: A unique name for your new .
 Maximum 30 characters.
 Accepts both uppercase and lowercase A-z, 0-9, whitespace (not the first character), hyphens and underscores.

-- Description: Optionally enter a brief description of the agent.
+- Description: Optionally enter a brief description of the .

-- Cloud provider: The cloud platform that the agent will be deployed to.
+- Cloud provider: The cloud platform that the will be deployed to.
 Select GCP.

-- Deployment: The agent deployment method.
+- Deployment: The deployment method.
 Choose from GCE (Google Compute Engine) or GKE (Google Kubernetes Engine).

 -

-This creates an agent definition in , and displays the following parameters on the Agent details page.
-You will need these parameters to set up the agent in your GCP infrastructure.
+This creates a definition in , and displays the following parameters on the Runner details page.
+You will need these parameters to set up the in your Google Cloud infrastructure.

 - ACCOUNT_ID